-This can be in the form of a textual message at program startup or modification, are permitted provided that the following conditions are met:
+\ This can be in the form of a textual message at program startup or

-- in documentation (online or textual) provided with the package. - notice, this list of conditions and the following disclaimer.
+- \ in documentation (online or textual) provided with the package. - \

-Redistribution and use in source and binary forms, with or without notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+\ Redistribution and use in source and binary forms, with or without

+- \ modification, are permitted provided that the following conditions\ are met: - \ 1.
+Redistributions of source code must retain the copyright - \ notice, this list of conditions and the following disclaimer.